PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Let's assume Alice wants to add funds to the channel.
 The process is as follows:

 - Alice constructs and signs a second anchor transaction ATx2 to the 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
+The TXIs for ATx2 are the TXO from ATx1 and a new TXI from Alice for the recharge amount.
 - Alice sends the txid (the hash of the transaction) to Bob, along with a new revocation hash h(revA2-1).
 - Bob constructs a new commitment transaction CTxB2-1 as follows:
-    - The TXIs are the TXOs from both Atx and ATx2
+    - The TXI is the TXO from ATx2
     - Bob's balance is the same is it was in the previous CTx
     - Alice's balance is her balance from the previous CTx plus the additional funds she's just paid into the channel with ATx2
     - the revocation hash is h(revA2-1)